Hills Supermarkets: Growth

 By December 1972, the Hills chain had 75 locations.

 Demise of store chain

-In the two years prior to November 1976, Pueblo International, Inc., had closed 29 Hills stores as well as a distribution center in Brentwood, New York.
+In the two years prior to November 1976, Pablo International, Inc., had closed 29 Hills stores as well as a distribution center in Brentwood, New York.
 The indebted 43 units of Hills Supermarkets sold for a sum of approximately $7 million in 1977, to Food Fair.
 Food Fair filed for Chapter 11 bankruptcy in October 1978, and 42 Hills locations were closed shortly thereafter.
+In 1979, at the height of the roller disco era the Hills located at 1276 Hicksville Rd, Seaford, NY 11783 became a United Skates of America and is still in operation.